Last updated: October 2019

 Sometimes you might be in need to create additional calendars in order to more easily manage your personal schedule separately from work or manage your project schedule.
 In today’s post, we’ll show you how you can create a birthday calendar in Outlook 2016 that will send you reminders about your friends and colleagues birthdays so you will never miss anyone’s birthday again :-).
 You might use the same process to setup new calendars as needed for either your work or personal needs.
 Additionally, we’ll show how to share a calendar with colleagues as well as copy, delete and recover Outlook calendars.

-- Open Outlook 2016 and select calendar in the bottom navigation panel.
+- Open Outlook and hit the Calendar icon in the bottom-left navigation panel.

 - Roll down to My calendars and select the down arrow to expand it.